jnmullen/beautiful-jekyll/_posts/2018-08-04-how-many-ways-can-you-skin-infrastructure-as-code.md

 published: true
 title: How many ways can you skin infrastructure as code?
 ---
-## How many ways can you skin infrastructure as code?
+## Looking at different frameworks for infrastructure as code

 I've been meaning to look into this for a while now knowing there are a number of frameworks/tools available to achieve infrastructure as code.
 A new one was released only a few weeks ago by AWS [aws-cdk](https://github.com/awslabs/aws-cdk/) which piqued my interest and made me start this post.